laurells/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 10-mirror_permissions sets the mode of two files to be the same The 11-directories_permissions script executes permission to all subdirectories without changing regular files The 12-directory_permissions script creates a directory with a specific permission.
+The 13-change_group script chnges the group owner of a file.